mdmehedyhasanmiraz/wellmart/docs/ADMIN_PERFORMANCE_OPTIMIZATION.md

 # Admin Panel Performance Optimization

 ## Overview
-This document outlines the performance optimizations implemented for the admin panel to address slow loading times and improve overall user experience.
+This document outlines the performance optimizations implemented for the admin panel and public pages to address slow loading times and improve overall user experience.

 ## Issues Identified